dougtoppin/dougtoppin.github.io/_posts/2017-10-27-aws-save-money.markdown

 I am going to do my usual work on the c4.xlarge and if it performs well enough I'll make it a habit.

 The key points in this post are to use the spot market if possible and check your instance utilization.
-If you can get by with smaller/cheaper than do so.
+If you can get by with smaller/cheaper then do so.

 Don't spend money that you do not have to.